A Survey on Speech Deepfake Detection: Conclusion

 \section{Conclusion}

-In conclusion, this survey reviews the advanced audio anti-spoofing algorithms, including the key aspects of model architecture, training techniques, application scenarios, and available datasets.
-Although there are many surveys about audio anti-spoofing, they mostly focus on listing out all proposed model architectures without considering the intrinsic connection from other elements in the detection pipeline.
-This survey is the first one, which provides a comprehensive review of all stages of audio anti-spoofing.
-We present a detailed comparison and discussion of current advances in feature engineering and classifier design across diverse detection applications.
-Additionally, we evaluate the effectiveness of optimization techniques applied in the model training process, including data augmentation techniques, activation functions and loss functions.
-We provide the performance evaluation and open-source information of state-of-the-art, which fosters strong baseline selections in future experiments.
-Lastly, we analyze the current challenges and summarize some promising research directions for future work.
-We hope this survey serves as a guide and gives insight into future development for preventing malicious spoofed audio in depth.
+In conclusion, this survey reviews advanced speech Deepfake detection algorithms, covering key aspects such as model architectures, training techniques, application scenarios, and available datasets.
+While many surveys on speech Deepfake detection exist, they often focus solely on model architectures without considering the broader detection pipeline.
+This survey is the first to offer a comprehensive review of all stages in speech Deepfake detection.
+We present a detailed comparison and discussion of current advancements in feature engineering and classifier design across diverse applications.
+Additionally, we assess the effectiveness of various optimization techniques in model training, including data augmentation, activation functions, and loss functions.
+We also present performance evaluations and open-source information on state-of-the-art models to help establish strong baselines for future experiments.
+Lastly, we highlight current challenges and suggest promising research directions.
+We hope this survey serves as a valuable guide and offers insights for future development of in-depth solutions to combat malicious speech Deepfakes.
+Furthermore, we encourage positioning speech Deepfake detection within the larger context of Deepfake research, aiming to integrate these techniques into comprehensive, multimodal detection systems capable of addressing the full range of Deepfake threats.